revoltchat/rfcs/rfcs/rfc-0000-interactions.md

 # Summary

-Interactions are a way of interacting with bots in a more high level with better intergration with revolt and the UI.
-This will include, slash commands, buttons, selects, context menu commands and a customizable settings page for users to edit the bots config.
+Interactions are a way of interacting with bots in a higher level with better intergration with revolt and the UI.
+This will include, slash commands, message blocks, context menu commands, customizable config page and a dashboard.

 # Motivation